NG-Hacks/ugahacks_2021/README.md

 ## What's next for The Giving App

-* Add more functions in our app
+* Add more functions to our app
 * Beautify the UI of our app
-* Pubish it so that it can truly help our communities and samll bussiness
+* Publish it so that it can truly help our communities and small business
 * ...